rust-lang/cargo/src/doc/src/reference/overriding-dependencies.md

 path replacement is used then the previous set of dependencies must all match exactly to the new `Cargo.toml` specification.
-For example this means that path overrides cannot be used to test out adding a dependency to a crate, instead `[patch]` must be used in that situation.
-As a result usage of a path override is typically isolated to quick bug fixes rather than larger changes.
+For example this means that path overrides cannot be used to test out adding a dependency to a crate.
+Instead, `[patch]` must be used in that situation.
+As a result, usage of a path override is typically isolated to quick bug fixes rather than larger changes.